dotnet/docs/docs/architecture/dapr-for-net-developers/ch5-state-management.md

 - Multiple users may update data at the same time, requiring  conflict resolution.
 - Services must retry any short-lived [transient errors](https://docs.microsoft.com/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) that  occur while interacting with the data store.

-The Dapr State Management building block addresses these challenges.
+The Dapr state sanagement building block addresses these challenges.
 It streamlines tracking state without dependencies or a learning curve on third-party storage SDKs.

 > [!IMPORTANT]
 > Dapr state management offers a [key/value](https://docs.microsoft.com/azure/architecture/guide/technology-choices/data-store-overview#keyvalue-stores) API.
 The feature doesn't support relational or graph data storage.

 ## How it works

-The application interacts with a Dapr sidecar service to store and retrieve key/value data.
-Under the hood, the side car API consumes a configurable state store component to persist data.
+The application interacts with a Dapr sidecar to store and retrieve key/value data.
+Under the hood, the sidecar API consumes a configurable state store component to persist data.
 Developers can choose from a growing collection of [supported state stores](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/) that include Azure Cosmos DB, SQL Server, and Cassandra.

 The API can be called with either HTTP or gRPC using the following URL: